whitfin/cachex/docs/overview.md

     (cachex) lib/cachex.ex:249: Cachex.get!/3
 ```

 The `!` version of functions exists for convenience, in particular to make chaining and assertions easier in unit testing.
-In general it's likely better to explicitly handle the tuples as returned by the non-`!` versions, and these functions are called by their unsafe equivalents under the hook so they're minimally faster, too.
+For production use cases it's recommended to avoid `!` wrappers, and instead explicitly handle the different response types.

 ## Advanced Operations

-Beyond the typical get/set semantics of a cache, Cachex offers many additional features.
+Beyond the typical get/set semantics of a cache, Cachex offers many additional features to help with typical use cases and access patterns a developer may meeting during their day-to-day.

-While the list is too long to cover everything in detail here, let's take a look at some of the most common cache actions:
+While the list is too long to properly cover everything in detail here, let's take a look at some of the most common cache actions:

 ```elixir
 # create a default cache in our shell session